Dr. I.Q.: Background

 A "trial run" of Dr. I.Q. was staged at the Fox Theatre in Atlanta, Georgia, to test whether the program's format might be viable for radio.
 Allen C. Anthony, the program's announcer, said in 1961, "Overflow crowds at the Fox convinced producers that the Dr. I.Q.
 Show would go.
 When the 'I have a lady in the balcony, doctor' caught on, we knew we had it."

 Radio

 Over decades, the program's sponsors were Mars Candy, the Vick Chemical Company and Embassy Cigarettes.
 The radio series did not have a set studio.
 Instead, it traveled from city to city and broadcast from large concert halls and theaters.

 The quizmaster, Dr. I.Q., delivered silver dollars to audience members who correctly answered his fast-paced questions.
-The series began April 10, 1939, on the Blue Network with singer-announcer Lew Valentine as Dr. I.Q.
+The series began April 10, 1939, on NBC's Blue Network with singer-announcer Lew Valentine as Dr. I.Q.
 Later quizmasters in the role of Dr. I.Q. were Jimmy McClain and Stanley Vainrib.
 The radio version aired until November 29, 1950 on the NBC and ABC networks.
 Valentine and McClain were also the hosts of Dr. I.Q.
 Jr., a juvenile version heard on NBC from 1941 to 1949.